arez/arez/docs/accessing_primitives.md

 * {@api_url: annotations.ComponentRef}: This method exposes the native {@api_url: Component}
   associated with the component.
 This method should **NOT** be invoked unless native components are enabled.
 See the [Native Components](native_components.md) section of the documentation to understand how native components are enabled.

-It should be noted that the `@*Ref` annotations are all marked with the `@Unsupported` annotation.
-The primary reason is that it is possible that the way this feature is implemented may change in the future.
-Ideally use of the `@*Ref` annotations should be restricted to framework authors to make migration in the future easier.